 Get your family moving too

 Walking the kids to school will help your whole family get more exercise.
 Living Streets and Transport for West Midlands are working in partnership to help get kids walking to school.
-If you would like to get your school involved please contact Tom Richards at Living Streets.
+If you would like to get your school involved please contact David Hackney at Living Streets.